-The Junior Ranger Activity Guide will open your eyes to the Indiana Dunes as they have never been before.
+The Junior Ranger Activity Guide will help you explore the Indiana Dunes like never before.
 The guidebook can be picked up at the Indiana Dunes Visitor Center or the Paul H. Douglas Center for Environmental Education.
 When you complete the Junior Ranger Activity Guide, bring it back to either center to receive a Junior Ranger badge.